Nestor-DF/Nestor-DF/README.md

 - Non-relational: MongoDB

 #### **Frameworks and Libraries**
-- Frontend: Vue.js
+- Frontend: React.js

 #### **Other Skills**
 - Knowledge in full-stack development.
 - Knowledge in database administration and design.
 - Proficient with team collaboration tools like Jira, Git, and GitHub.
 - Knowledge in project management and agile methodologies.
-- Skills in Machine Learning and data science (tools like Power BI).
+- Skills in Machine Learning and data science.
 - Knowledge in networking and IT infrastructure.
 - Intermediate-advanced English level.